cmotc/android-scullery/README.md

         export quiet=1
         . /usr/bin/scullery

-note that this will not load your configuration file.
+note that it isn't necessary to load your configuration file.
 That is included by the scullery script itself and isn't necessary to load.
 A thin wrapper should be possible to create around scripts created with these functions which allows you to run it without running the scullery.